canada-ca/canada-ca.github.io/_posts/2021-03-25-maintaining-web-content.md

 ### 4. Program or service doesn’t meet the need

 Monitoring task success and feedback can highlight a bigger policy or program design issue.
-Share feedback with appropriate program/policy channels, and consider setting up a co-design session to address the issue (we will be discussing this in an upcoming post).
+Share feedback with appropriate program/policy channels, and consider setting up a co-design session to address the issue (we’ll be discussing this in an upcoming post).

-If you are having a hard time convincing your policy or program colleagues to make some changes, consider offering to change them back if the changes don’t work -- being able to make frequent changes is the beauty of the web.
+If you're having a hard time convincing your policy or program colleagues to make some changes, revert to what you have if the changes don’t work.
+Being able to adjust things quickly is the beauty of the web.

 Check back with them once any changes go live to see if there is a positive effect on the feedback that is coming in.